httpdss/struct/README.md

 ![Struct Banner](extras/banner.png)

+> [!WARNING]
-> ⚠️ **Warning:** This project is still in development and may contain bugs.
+> This project is still in development and may contain bugs.
 Use it at your own risk.

 ## 📄 Table of Contents